Arvoya/med_code_ai_agent/README.md

 hopes for ii-medical-8b but that and MedGemma could be better used for processing medical images.

-To get above 90% I would also look into the [CPT Developers Program](https://platform.ama-assn.org/ama/#/dev-program) as CPT questions make up 65% of entire exam.
+To get above 93% I would also look into the [CPT Developers Program](https://platform.ama-assn.org/ama/#/dev-program) as CPT questions make up 65% of entire exam.

+o3-mini averages around 90%, I'm hoping after many more runs it could slowly start to improve.
+May require better prompting to adjust its *enrichment* adjustment.

 ## Quick Start